Superskyyy/Superskyyy/README.md

 <!--Introduction -->
 <h1 align="center">Hi 👋, I'm Superskyyy</h1>

-<strong> If you are a OSPP student looking for mentor, you can still reach out to me. </strong>
+<strong> If you are a potential 2024 GSOC/OSPP/GSOD student looking for mentor, you can still reach out to me. </strong>

 <!-- TODO: Refactor to https://metrics.lecoq.io/ self-hosted version  https://github.com/lowlighter/metrics#-documentation
  -->